MorseKOB/PyKOB/README.md

 # MorseKOB Version 4 - Python

-Written by Les Kerr, this is a Python library and programs that implement the MorseKOB functionality.
+Originally written by Les Kerr, this is a Python library and programs that implement the MorseKOB functionality.
 The library functions in pykob provide modules and functions that can be used within a Python program to perform MorseKOB operations.

 The MKOB application provides a full graphical interface that allows the station to connect to a MorseKOB wire on the Morse KOB server.
 Instructions for running the MKOB application are in the MKOB-README.

+The MRT application provides a command-line application that connects to a wire and allows text to be typed and sent.

+Both applications support a serial interface to a key and sounder.
+On Raspberry Pi, the key and sounder can be connected using an interface connected to the GPIO.

+# Documentation

+Unfortunately, the documentation is a bit lacking, but it is being worked on.
+Please take a look in the **doc** folder for information about the applications and more.

 # Simple 'Getting Started'
 Even if you aren't familiar with Git/GitHub, it is easy to grab a ZIP file from it.
 You can also use the 'Issues' section to report problems and request features.